freedomofpress/securedrop-client/README.md

 ## Updating dependencies

-We have several dependency files: `dev-requirements.txt` and `requirements.txt` point to python software foundation hashes, and `build-requirements.txt` points to our builds of the wheels from our own pip mirror.
+We have several dependency files: `dev-requirements.txt` and `requirements.txt` point to python software foundation hashes, and `build-requirements.txt` points to our builds of the wheels from our own pip mirror (https://pypi.securedrop.org/).
 Whenever a dependency in `build-requirements.txt` changes, our team needs to manually review the code in the dependency diff with a focus on spotting vulnerabilities.

 If you're adding or updating a dependency, you need to: